bodhichristian/bodhichristian/README.md

 ### Welcome.

 Follow along as I build iOS apps with Swift and SwiftUI.
-Feel free to reach out with questions, comments, or just to say 👋🏼 hello.
+Feel free to reach out with feedback, questions, or just to say 👋🏼 hello.

 ## Featured App: AskAI